 The modern buyer will likely research similar solutions on the internet before buying into your offer.
 And the internet is flooded with promotional offers from your competitors!

-Storytelling is a time-tested sales promotion technique that helps you connect with your customer through relevant stories.
+Storytelling is a time-tested and one of the most effective sales techniques that helps you connect with your customer through relevant stories.
 It is a great hack to engage and convince your prospects quickly.

 This sales technique involves sharing an idea, an experience, or a moment in time that is related to your product or service.
 A good story captures your customer’s attention, builds rapport and trust, and makes your product memorable.
 Moreover, it helps form a lasting relationship with the customer to ensure higher sales and brand loyalty.